Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Temperature

-Is a parameter that controls the randomness and creativity of a model's output.
+It is a parameter that controls the randomness and creativity of a model's output.
 A higher temperature setting results in more varied and unpredictable responses, fostering creativity.
 Conversely, a lower temperature yields more deterministic and predictable outputs, enhancing coherence and reliability.
 This parameter is essential for fine-tuning the balance between novelty and accuracy in generated content.

 ### Token